Julio César Chávez: Chávez vs. Taylor

 On March 17, 1990, he faced Meldrick Taylor, the undefeated IBF Light Welterweight Champion, in a title unification fight.
 While Taylor carried the fight to Chavez through round 8, Julio rallied in the last four rounds.
 With about 30 seconds left in the 12th round, he landed a hard straight right hand on the chin of Taylor, which hurt him badly.
 Shortly thereafter, he knocked down the former Olympic gold medalist.
 Although Taylor rose at the referee's count of six, he failed to respond coherently to referee Richard Steele's questions after being issued a mandatory 8 count, and continued to hold onto the ropes in the corner, resulting in Steele stopping the fight with only two seconds remaining.
 Many boxing fans and members of the media were outraged that Steele would stop a match that Taylor was winning with only two seconds left, while others felt that Steele was justified in stopping the fight given Taylor's condition and the fact that he was unable to respond to Steele before the conclusion of the match.
 Steele defended his decision by saying that his concern is protecting a fighter, regardless of how much time is left in the round or the fight.
 As Steele put it, "I stopped it because Meldrick had took a lot of good shots, a lot of hard shots, and it was time for it to stop.
 You know, I'm not the timekeeper, and I don't care about the time.
 When I see a man that has had enough, I'm stopping the fight."
 The Ring named it the "Fight of the Year" for 1990 and later the "Fight of the Decade" for the 1990s.
 While many hoped for an immediate rematch, Taylor opted to move up in weight in his next bout and the fighters did not meet again until 1994, when Chávez dominated and knocked out a faded Taylor in eight rounds.

 After unifying the titles, Chávez engaged in a busy series of title defenses and non-title fights.
-On December 8, 1990, he defeated the WBC mandatory challenger Kyung-Duk Ahn (29-1) by third-round knockout.
-On March 18, 1991, he defeated WBC number four ranked fighter John Duplessis (34-1) by fourth-round TKO.
+On December 8, 1990, he defeated the WBC mandatory challenger Kyung-Duk Ahn (29–1) by third-round knockout.
+On March 18, 1991, he defeated WBC number five ranked fighter John Duplessis (34–1) by fourth-round TKO.
 On September 14, 1991, Chávez won a twelve-round unanimous decision over former champion Lonnie Smith.
-On April 10, 1992, he scored a TKO victory over number-one ranked contender Angel Hernandez (37-0-2, 22 KOs) in the fifth round.
-Later that year, he defeated Frankie Mitchell (29-1) by fourth-round TKO.
+On April 10, 1992, he scored a TKO victory over number-one ranked contender Angel Hernandez (37–0–2, 22 KOs) in the fifth round.
+Later that year, he defeated Frankie Mitchell (29–1) by fourth-round TKO.